-TGW Travel has offered Carnival in Brazil at Rio de Janeiro and Salvador since 2004 and is the absolute expert in the industry for group packages all over Brazil for Carnival.
+TGW Travel has been offering Carnival in Brazil Packages to Rio de Janeiro and Salvador since 2004 and is the absolute expert in the industry for group packages all over Brazil for Carnival.
 Below are some FAQ’S we get from our guests and clients.

 Is there more than one Carnival in Brazil ?
 I thought the carnival was only in Rio de Janeiro??